 About 10 percent of capital expenditure by Tokyo-based Softbank goes to Huawei and ZTE for equipment, according to data compiled by Bloomberg.

 “I am aware in the U.S., the government is sensitively looking at it, and we understand national security,” Softbank President Masayoshi Son said in an interview yesterday.
 “So if the U.S. government decides, don’t do it, we would comply.”

 “It’s only one of our group subsidiary companies using Huawei and ZTE,” Son said.
 “It’s never our main investment.”

 Sprint Chief Executive Officer Dan Hesse said in an interview that the combined company is set for an extensive regulatory review, and because of that doesn’t expect to close the deal until the middle of next year.

 “We don’t foresee any issues at all with respect to regulatory approval,” Hesse said.
 “This will be seen as a positive -- it’s pro-consumer, it’s pro-competitive.”
-The deal will build the third-largest mobile carrier as a competitor to market leaders Verizon Wireless and AT&T Inc. (T), he said.
+The deal will build the third-largest mobile carrier as a competitor to market leaders Verizon Wireless and AT&T Inc. (T:US), he said.